Asterki/file-error-logging/docs/usage.md

 You can add custom log levels with their own color, timestamping, and file logging rules using the `addLogLevel` method.

 **`addLogLevel` Parameters**

 - `level`: The name of the log level.
 - `color`: The color associated with the log level.
 - `includeTimestampInConsole`: Whether to include a timestamp in the console log.
 - `logToFile`: Whether to log to a file.
 - `logFileName`: The file to log to, if applicable.
+- `onTrigger`: Function to be executed when the log level is called, accepts a function as parameter.

 ## Example

 ```ts
 import Logger from "file-error-logging";